itenium-be/blog-posts/dev-setup/synology/2024-06-01-synology-setup.md

 - Docker
 - Cloud Sync (Dropbox, GDrive, ...)

-After that I basically do everyting with Docker but if you want some ready-made packages that are not in the official listing, be sure to checkout [SynoCommunity](https://synocommunity.com/).
+After that I basically do everything with Docker but if you want some ready-made packages that are not in the official listing, be sure to checkout [SynoCommunity](https://synocommunity.com/).